USS Samuel Chase

 USS Samuel Chase (APA-26), launched as SS African Meteor, was an Arthur Middleton-class attack transport manned by the United States Coast Guard during World War II.
 She was named after Founding Father Samuel Chase, a signatory to the Declaration of Independence.

 Samuel Chase participated in all five of the major U.S. amphibious invasions in the European Theater of Operations during World War II, starting at Algiers in late 1942 and following with the invasions of Sicily, Salerno, Normandy, and Southern France before going to the Pacific in 1945.
-There she stood duty at Okinawa, under frequent air attack in the aftermath of its invasion, before participating in delivering occupation troops to Japan and repatriating U.S. troops through the middle of 1946.
+There, she stood duty at Okinawa, under frequent air attack in the aftermath of its invasion, before participating in delivering occupation troops to Japan and repatriating U.S. troops through the middle of 1946.

 She was decommissioned in February 1947, laid up in the James River near Fort Eustis, Virginia, struck from the Navy register in October 1958, and transferred to Maritime Administration in February 1959.
 She remained in the James River Reserve Fleet until sold for scrap in May 1973.

 Construction

 The ship was laid down under Maritime Commission contract (MC hull 107) on 31 August 1940 as a Maritime Commission type (C3-P&C) hull at Ingalls Shipbuilding, Pascagoula, Mississippi.

-African Meteor, Maritime Commission hull 107, yard hull 266, was launched on 23 August 1941; sponsored by Mrs. Theresa Murray; completed 6 February 1942 and delivered to the War Shipping Administration.
+African Meteor, MC hull 107, yard hull 266, was launched on 23 August 1941, sponsored by Mrs. Theresa Murray, and was completed 6 February 1942 and delivered to the War Shipping Administration.
 The Navy purchased the vessel the same day.
 The ship was commissioned as USS Samuel Chase (AP-56) on 13 June 1942.

 Operations

 Samuel Chase sailed from Hampton Roads on 18 September 1942.
-The first stop was Halifax, Nova Scotia, Canada to join up with a large convoy and arrived at Belfast, Northern Ireland, with a troop convoy on 6 October.
+Her first stop was Halifax, Nova Scotia, Canada, to join up with a large convoy, and she arrived at Belfast, Northern Ireland, with a troop convoy on 6 October.
 On 26 October, she sailed from Greenock, Scotland, as flagship for the landings at Algiers, part of the Allied invasion of North Africa.
 En route, she was narrowly missed by a torpedo in the same attack that disabled the attack transport, USS Thomas Stone.
 This was her first of several close brushes with disaster under persistent enemy air and submarine attack in the Mediterranean.